PakistanOfficial Name: Islamic Republic of Pakistan

-All people traveling to Pakistan, regardless of nationality, are subject to the laws of Pakistan.
-U.S. citizens that travel to Pakistan using NICOP or POC cards are subject to all the obligations of Pakistan citizenship while in Pakistan, and are considered citizens of Pakistan should they be arrested - which may limit the amount of assistance and communication the U.S. Embassy or Consulates can provide in case of arrest or emergency services.
-For more information on dual national immigration issues in Pakistan, review the available information from the Government of Pakistan Directorate General of Immigration and Passports.
+When you travel to Pakistan, you are subject to the laws of Pakistan.
+If you travel to Pakistan on NICOP or POC cards, you are considered citizens of Pakistan, which may limit the amount of assistance and communication we can provide should you be arrested.
+For more information see Government of Pakistan Directorate General of Immigration and Passports.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for U.S. citizens traveling to Pakistan.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Pakistan.

 Safety and Security

 Terrorist attacks are frequent in Pakistan.
 Extremist groups within Pakistan continue to seek opportunities to attack locations where U.S. citizens and Westerners are known to congregate or visit, including government facilities and public locations, such as schools, shopping malls, markets, hotels, clubs and restaurants, places of worship, schools, transportation hubs/stations, minority neighborhoods, and outdoor recreation areas.
 Terrorists also target Pakistani officials, government facilities, and religious minorities, and regularly resort to kidnapping for ransom.
 Attacks have included armed assaults on heavily guarded sites, including Pakistani military installations and airports.
 Other actions include, but are not limited to, suicide operations, bombings (including vehicle-borne explosives and improvised explosive devices), assassinations, carjackings, and assaults.
 The Government of Pakistan maintains heightened security measures, particularly in major cities, and these measures can vary from day to day.